 When you think of the word sarsaparilla, it may remind you of the old-fashioned soda popular generations ago.
 Or, you might have seen the natural sodas in your favorite grocery or health food store.
 Some say it tastes like root beer.
 Try it if you’ve never had the drink before and see for yourself if it tastes like root beer.
 Although sarsaparilla is a plant, it’s primarily known for its root, one of the first flavorings to make soda and candies. (x) However, people used the sarsaparilla plant long before soda and candy were a popular commodity.

 History of Sarsaparilla

-The plant itself is made up of woody vines, and that’s where it got its name.
-The word sarsaparilla is a translation of the Spanish word zarzaparilla, which means “brambly vine”.
-There are varieties of the sarsaparilla plant in most parts of the world now, but it was originally native to tropical climates in the Western Hemisphere (x).
+The plant encompasses woody vines, and that’s where it got its name.
+The word sarsaparilla is a translation of the Spanish phrase zarzaparilla, which means “brambly vine.”
+There are varieties of the sarsaparilla plant in most parts of the world now, but it was originally native to tropical climates in the Western Hemisphere. (x)

 As sarsaparilla made its way into popular culture throughout the 18th century as a flavoring agent, scientists devoted more and more research into investigating its beneficial properties to human health.

 Sarsaparilla Root Benefits

 So what has the research proved?
 Does it confirm the traditional herbal medicinal uses?
 Sometimes, yes, and sometimes, it has demystified specific claims.
 The most conclusive evidence has pointed to the benefit sarsaparilla root has regarding antioxidant support, psoriasis, liver functioning, inflammation and arthritis.
 Confirm with your health care provider before starting any new supplement and discuss the advantages.
 Some benefits include: